 Notice that, when aligning the r sequences in B, a pairwise alignment is first used to define clusters and then a multiple alignment is used within each cluster when estimating phylogenetic trees.
-While this procedure does save computational time, as multiple alignments are expensive, the main reason for this two-step procedure is that multiple alignments, that include highly divergent sequences, can negatively affect alignment accuracy even among more similar sequences in the alignment.
+While this procedure does save computational time, as multiple alignments are expensive, the main reason for this two-step procedure is that multiple alignments, that include highly divergent sequences, can negatively affect alignment.
 Initially, generating a large combined multiple alignment for all sequences in B does, therefore, not lead to as good of a performance when estimating phylogenetic trees within each cluster, as when a multiple alignment is performed separately for each cluster.